United Nations Force Intervention Brigade: Engagement with M23

 The Indian Army Battalion assigned to act in a supporting role during the battle at Kiwanja/Rutsuru, refused to fight and sealed themselves into their armoured vehicles until the battle was over.

-In August 2013, Near the Triple Towers area, near Kibiti, a South African sniper took the then 6th longest shot in history, 2125 m.
+In August 2013, Near the Triple Towers area, near Kibati, a South African sniper took the then 6th longest shot in history, 2125 m.

 Engagement with ADF

 Following this defeat of the M23 Movement, the Force Intervention Brigade specifically targeted another rebel group, the Allied Democratic Forces (ADF), in 2014.
 By March, 2014, it was MONUSCO forces the ones who assisted the FARDC, not the FIB, in conducting operations in a triangle formed between the axis of Beni, Kamango and the eastern boundary with South Irumu.
 THE AFD, mainly located on the border of Uganda and the DRC, was especially notorious for attacking Ugandans and Congolese civilians.
 The Force Intervention Brigade acted in this situation to destroy the bases of the ADF, and it was considered largely successful in this regard.
 However, in response to these efforts against the ADF, the ADF has specifically targeted UN officials and humanitarian aid workers in the region.
 In December 2017, 15 Tanzanian soldiers were killed when the ADF attacked their base.